antonfirsov/docs/2017/07-Jul/Brotli/blogpost.md

 Try It Out!
 ===========

-Hence, we can conclude that Brotli is mostly nice for clients, with decompression performance comparable to gzip while significantly improving the compression ratio.
+Hence, we can conclude that Brotli is mostly beneficial for clients, with decompression performance comparable to gzip while significantly improving the compression ratio.
 These are powerful properties for serving static content such as fonts and html pages.
-Thus, if you use gzip or deflate as compression for you web site or have never used encoding you should try Brotli, especially if you upload a lot of static files to client.
+Thus, if you use gzip or deflate as compression for you web site or have never used compression you should try Brotli, especially if you upload a lot of static files to client.